OSGeo/grass/doc/development/submitting/general.md

 Often there is more than one active release branch, if you are backporting, make sure you always backport to all the branches between "main" and the furthest branch you are backporting to.
-For example, let's say we have "main" and branches 8.2 and 7.8, if you backport to 8.2, you should also consider to backport to 7.8.
+For example, let's say we have "main" and release branches 3.5 and 3.6, if you backport to 3.5, you should backport to 3.6, too.
-You can also choose to backport only to the closest branch, in our example 8.2.
+You can also choose to backport only to the closest branch, in our example 3.6.

 Backport only complete fixes.
 When you are not sure if the fix is complete or if there is an possibility that some details such as wording will change, wait with